Up to 60% off sofas & mattresses — limited‑time deals.

 Who a Modular Sofa Is Best For

 A modular sofa is usually the strongest fit for renters, frequent movers, growing families, people in open-plan homes, and anyone whose seating needs change through the year.
 It is also a smart option for buyers who want to start small and expand later, or for rooms that regularly shift between lounging, entertaining, and open floor space.
-In those cases, flexibility is not a luxury feature.
+In those situations, flexibility is not a bonus feature.
 It is the main function.

 Action Summary